konstantinfarrell/hotrc/README.md

 ## Run

+When you run initially, you will be prompted for the location of your `.bashrc` file.
+Any active, absolute path to a bash configuration file will suffice.

 The script can be run with 2 arguments. either `new` or `remove`.
 These can optionally be followed by the `[key]`, `[value]` pair you would like to define.